nathggns/node-compass/README.md

 Compass middleware for node.js & express, built using TypeScript.
 Does not require TypeScript to be used.

 **Node Compass 1.0 is a complete internal rewrite.
 All efforts have been made to keep the API the same, though bugs still may appear.
-Update with caution*.
+Update with caution.**

 ## Requirements